sparkflows/sparkflows-docs/docs/user-guide/generative-ai/vector-db/pinecone.rst

 Conclusion
 ----------

-Fire Insights combined with Pinecone provides a seamless way to integrate vector search into AI applications with minimal setup and high efficiency.
+Sparkflows combined with Pinecone provides a seamless way to integrate vector search into AI applications with minimal setup and high efficiency.
 Whether for recommendations, search, or AI-driven insights, it simplifies vector database management for scalable and real-time querying.